Jenny Chandler, cookery writer, mother and Borough Market chef, drops a few hints about her dream breakfast for this special Sunday

 From my experience, the excitement of setting the tray and the expectation of mummy’s look of sheer delight can lead to a dawn chorus wake-up call.
 Worse still, the breakfast usually has to be shared, which leads to mountains of crumbs down the bed, jam on the sheets and there’s probably a good slop of coffee on the stair carpet.
 No, give mum a lie-in while the kids spend a ridiculous amount of time laying a beautiful table, adorning it with a few flowers (provide a suitably small vase or the garden/window box could be decimated) and serving up some fabulous homemade treats.

-My dream breakfast (Peter and Imi you’d better be reading this!) would, weather permitting, be set up in the garden, but the kitchen’s just fine.
+My dream breakfast (Imi you’d better be reading this!) would, weather permitting, be set up in the garden, but the kitchen’s just fine.
 Imi would love to be involved in the cooking so some homemade honey granola with a tangy rhubarb compote and a bowl of Greek yoghurt would be quite manageable.